msramalho/Teach-Me-Quantum/README.md

 ## How to customize the slides
 #### Materials reuse
 The materials in this course can be adapted to specific classes, contexts, schools,... to the desire of the educators.

-The `author`, `date` and `instute` properties of each presentation is defined in the respective `macros.tex` file (this file is an exact copy for each week).
-If you want to update global settings for all weeks (like the author, update links colors, update code snippets display, ...) you can use the [`update_macros.sh`](utils/update_macros.sh) (linux) | [`update_macros.bat`](utils/update_macros.bat) (windows) to replicate the changes from a copy of the file for every week's folder (the source file must be in the [utils](utils/) folder, there is already an updated version of [macros.tex](utils/macros.tex) in there).
+The `author`, `date` and `instute` properties of each presentation is defined in the respective `macros.sty` file (this file is an exact copy for each week).
+If you want to update global settings for all weeks (like the author, update links colors, update code snippets display, ...) you can use the [`update_macros.sh`](utils/update_macros.sh) (linux) | [`update_macros.bat`](utils/update_macros.bat) (windows) to replicate the changes from a copy of the file for every week's folder (the source file must be in the [utils](utils/) folder, there is already an updated version of [macros.sty](utils/macros.sty) in there).

 The constraint for using this materials is to replace the `\author[]{}` command by the following command: `\author[LASTNAME]{FIRSTNAME LASTNAME,\\ \scriptsize{based on slides by \textbf{Miguel Sozinho Ramalho}}}` with the update author info.